LCOGT/lcogtsnpipe/manual.md

 * I accidentally marked a file as `b` how do I bring it back? -OR- One of my files disappeared, how do I get it back?
    Files marked with `b` are considered failed observations that no amount of finessing will bring back (e.g. no signal).
 For this reason, the pipeline hides them from all future processing.
 The only way to get this observation back is to run `-s checkquality -b quality`.
 If you answer `n` that stage of the pipeline will be reset for you to run again (as if the stage failed).

+* My instrumental aperture magnitudes for different imaging are all 9999.
+Try running the `psfmag` stage with `--datamin -1000 --datamax 100000`

+* All of my apparent magnitudes are 9999 after I run the mag stage.
+This occurs when you run the mag stage with only one filter because the color correction can't be applied.
+Try running with `-f sloan` or `-f landolt`

 # Definitions
 ## Telescopes